 Throughout this shoot, the camera was handheld without a tripod.
 The duration of a flash is sufficiently small in order to avoid blurring.
 The autofocus of modern DSLR cameras is fast enough, and it manages to focus on the smoke stream.

-The most important point is that there should be no drafts or flows of air from conditioners, fans, or anything else in the room where you take photos.
-Even after you set fire to a stick, you should sit quietly for a few minutes before starting shooting, so that the movement of air calms down and smoke starts rising vertically.
+The most important point is that there should be no draughts or flows of air from air conditioners, fans, or anything else in the room where you take photos.
+Even after you set fire to a stick, you should sit quietly for a few minutes before you start shooting, so that the movement of air calms down and the smoke starts rising vertically.

-Despite rising seeming at random, the behavior of the smoke plume is subject to certain patterns.
-Up to a certain height, smoke rises very smoothly.
-At a particular point the smoke starts taking bizarre forms as it mixes with the air.
-This is just the most interesting area for shooting.
+Although the smoke plume seems to rise at random, its behavior is subject to certain patterns.
+Up to a certain height, the smoke rises very smoothly.
+At a particular point, the smoke starts taking bizarre forms as it mixes with the air.
+This is the most interesting area for shooting.

 Any deliberate movement of air disrupts the smooth flow of the stream, causing interesting effects that can add a new angle to your photograph.

-After shooting a few frames, you will learn to understand the behavior of the smoke plume and manage them, causing certain effects.
+After shooting a few frames, you will learn to understand the behavior of the smoke plume and manage it, causing certain effects.

-Even without any additional processing, the smoke has a blue hue and it looks very impressive at a deep black background.
+Even without any additional processing, the smoke has a blue hue, and it looks very impressive against a deep black background.

-The next possibility to explore is the creation of colored smoke on a black background.
+The next possibility to explore is the creation of coloured smoke on a black background.
 Load the file in Photoshop.
-Copy the image to the new Layer.
-With the help of Gradient Tool, fill the Background with triple gradient from purple through red to yellow (R156 G0 B216 > R255 G32 B0 > R255 G255 B0).
+Copy the image to a new layer.
+With the help of the Gradient Tool, fill the background with a triple gradient from purple through red to yellow (R156 G0 B216 > R255 G32 B0 > R255 G255 B0).
 Apply the Multiply blend mode.

-Another possibility is to change the background, and have colored smoke on white background.
+Another possibility is to change the background and have coloured smoke on a white background.
 Load the file in Photoshop.
-Copy the image to the new Layer.
-Make the image negative by clicking Image > Adjastments> Invert.
+Copy the image to a new layer.
+Make the image negative by clicking Image > Adjustments > Invert.

-As we can see, using a minimal set of simple equipment and available materials, it's fairly easy to shoot spectacular smoke images.
-This is a fascinating area of photography, and gives you a broad scope for experimenting with different effects in post-processing.
+As you can see, it's fairly easy to shoot spectacular smoke images using a minimal set of simple equipment and available materials.
+This is a fascinating area of photography, and it gives you a broad scope for experimenting with different effects in post-processing.